Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 |---|---|---|

-| Oct–Dec (NE Monsoon) | Construction slows, dealer inventories build, negotiating leverage shifts to buyers | 🟢 Best window — lock in price, staggered delivery |
+| Oct–Dec (NE Monsoon) | Construction slows, dealer inventories build, buyers gain leverage | 🟢 Best window — lock rate, staggered delivery |

 | Jan–Mar (Post-Monsoon) | Active construction season, prices firm but competitive | 🟡 Good period — negotiate hard |

-| Apr–Jun (Pre-Monsoon) | Prices stabilise or soften slightly | 🟡 Neutral period |
+| Apr–Jun (Pre-Monsoon) | Prices stabilise or soften slightly | 🟡 Neutral — acceptable |

 | Aug–Sep (Pre-Festive) | Infrastructure projects ramp up nationally, demand spikes | 🔴 Avoid bulk purchases |

-How Is Steel Used Across Each Construction Stage?
+How Steel Is Used Across Each Construction Stage

-- Columns (30–40%): The single biggest steel consumer in any RCC house.
+- Columns (30–40%): The single biggest steel consumer.
 A standard 230mm × 350mm column typically carries 4–6 bars of 16mm with 8mm stirrups at 150mm spacing.

-- Slabs (25–30%): Smaller diameter bars (8mm and 10mm) over large areas.
-A typical 1,200 sq ft floor slab consumes 900–1,100 kg.
-Never allow a contractor to estimate slab steel without a BBS.
+- Slabs (25–30%): Smaller diameter bars (8mm, 10mm) over large areas.
+A 1,200 sq ft floor slab consumes 900–1,100 kg.

 - Beams (10–15%): Main beams use 16mm–20mm bars; secondary beams use 12mm–16mm.
-Stirrups add meaningful steel weight, especially in longer spans.

 | Brand | BIS grade | Local availability | Quality consistency | Price band (Fe 500D) | Best for |